solus-project/tooling-central/README.rst

 For Golang this should be in the godoc format, and for C projects this should either be gtk-doc or doxygen.

+Going forward, new projects will use Restructured Text (``.rst``) instead of markdown (``.md``) for READMEs and other documentary assets on GitHub.
+This is mainly because RST has stricter validation, thus can be easily converted into other formats and isn't a loose standard.

 Licensing
 ^^^^^^^^^